Sharly-Chess/sharly-chess.github.io/_posts/2025-09-06-formation.en.md

 excerpt: "This Saturday, September 6th, a Sharly Chess training session was held in Romans-sur-Isère, led by Timothy Armes, one of the developers of the project."
 ---

-This Saturday, September 6th, a Sharly Chess training session was held in Romans-sur-Isère, led by Timothy Armes, one of the developers of the project.
+This Saturday, September 6th, a _Sharly Chess_ training session was held in Romans-sur-Isère, led by Timothy ARMES, one of the developers of the project.

 Several well-known figures from the regional chess community were in attendance:
 - Claire PERNOUD, Elite Arbiter 2